wabawden/rails-colourful-epl/README.md

-## A quick project using the [FootBall Data](https://www.football-data.org/) API t create a minimal but very colourful live Premier League table.
+## A quick project using the [FootBall Data](https://www.football-data.org/) API to create a minimal but very colourful live Premier League table.

 ### Next steps: